apache/cordova-docs/www/docs/en/dev/config_ref/index.md

    Attributes(type) | Description
    ----------------- | ------------
    href(string) | *Required* <br/> Defines the set of external domains the WebView is allowed to navigate to.
-   See the cordova-plugin-whitelist [cordova-plugin-whitelist](../cordova-plugin-whitelist/index.html#navigation-whitelist) for details.
+   See the cordova-plugin-whitelist [cordova-plugin-whitelist][whitelist_navigation] for details.

    Examples: